 Do I have to see an advisor in order to register?

 You are required to meet with your assigned primary advisor before every registration period in order to get your registration PIN number.
-You should bring a copy of your Degree Audit Worksheet as well as a rough draft schedule of classes you are interested in taking for the upcoming semester.
+You should review your Degree Works Audit prior to your advising meeting and come prepared with a rough draft schedule of classes you are interested in taking for the upcoming semester.
 You will then be able to register on myRedDragon once your time ticket becomes active and you have received your registration pin from your advisor.